 - September 2010 Colorado Trail Llama Trekking

-- September 2009 Llama Trekking Pine River Trail and Telluride Blues and Brew Festival
+- September 2009 Llama Trekking Pine River Trail and Telluride Blues and Brews Festival

 - July 2009 Backpacking Latir Peaks Wilderness

-- September 2008 Llama Trekking and Telluride Blues and Brew Festival
+- September 2008 Llama Trekking and Telluride Blues and Brews Festival

 - September 2007 Backpacking Weminuche Wilderness